UKHomeOffice/keycloakjs-redirect/README.md

 ## Usage of the library

-Require the package, then use the object that was exposed using Browserify to return the function `authenticate`, passing in both mandatory arguments: a config object and a XMLHttpRequest object.
+Require the package, then use the object that was exposed using Browserify to return the function `authenticate`, passing in all mandatory arguments: a config object, a XMLHttpRequest object, and window.

 ```js